Buzut/steroids/README.md

 **WTF don't you think?**

-For that very reason, I use [Asset CleanUp Pro](https://shareasale.com/r.cfm?b=1448730&u=2800929&m=92973&urllink=&afftrack=) on every site I build.
+For that very reason, I use [Asset CleanUp Pro](https://www.gabelivan.com/items/wp-asset-cleanup-pro/) on every site I build.
 It allows you to unload any core, theme and plugin CSS/JS site-wide or on a per-page basis.
 It also allows you to completely control when a plugin executes its PHP code.

 There's more, it allows you to remove all useless WordPress styles, assets and markup (like image emojis, comments RSS feed etc).

-Note: if you buy the plugin via the previous link, it'll buy me a coffe.
-That will help support my work.
 Also, there is a [free version](https://wordpress.org/plugins/wp-asset-clean-up/) that's nice too if you don't need the features of the Pro version.

 ## Git
 You can initialise git with composer `composer run-script gitinit`.
 This will initialise a Git repo with [Git Emojis](https://github.com/Buzut/git-emojis-hook) hooks.